gladishafifah/gladishafifah/README.md

 <h1 align="center">👋 Hi Everyone, I'am Gladis Hafifah!</h1>

 ## 🚀 About Me
-Welcome to the world of creative code and technology exploration!\
+Welcome to my GitHub profile!\

-Bachelor of Computer Science graduate from Bhayangkara Jakarta Raya University👩‍💻, I have an interest in technology especially data science💻 , I love new challenges and experiments✨🔥🚀
+I am a Bachelor of Computer Science graduate from Bhayangkara Jakarta Raya University with a strong interest in Data Science, Machine Learning, and Software Development.
+I enjoy exploring new technologies, solving real-world problems through data, and continuously expanding my technical skills.\

+I believe that every challenge is an opportunity to learn, grow, and create impactful solutions.
+I'm always excited to experiment with new ideas and collaborate on meaningful projects.

 ## 🛠️ Languages and Tools